MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 #### Resolve Credit Card Data Storage Violations

 The credit card data storage violations span multiple files and require coordinated changes.
-You'll need to modify the data model, update services that handle payment data, and remove sensitive data from logs.
+You need to modify the data model, update services that handle payment data, and remove sensitive data from logs.

 Use the following steps to resolve the credit card data storage violations: